Mak is designed to be instant and intuitive.

 Besides the status bar buttons, there’re also set: commands in Mak to manipulate Gists:

-After your Gist loaded (?gist=id), Mak saves it as a file (#id).
+Once your Gist has been loaded (?gist=id), Mak saves it as a file (#id).

-If you click “push” for a non-gist file, Mak will convert it to Gist for you.
+If you “push” a non-gist file, Mak will suggest to create a Gist.

 If you try to push to a Gist that you don’t have the permission, Mak will suggest to fork the Gist.